 I crouch, set my notebook and pen down beside me, cup my hands in the break and raise the water, barely feeling its sting as my hands are so numb.
 And as the water drains I pray, “For those who are no longer with us,” then walk back to the boardwalk.

 Pushing my drama again.

 By the Nathan’s where the seagull shit on me last time, a prayer circle is gathering.
-“A good omen,” the sunlit chocolate girl told me that day.
+“A good omen,” the sunlit chocolate girl told me that first day here.
 A pastor leads the circle.
 He’s graying, but sorta hip in his dark sweater, knit hat and jeans.
-He’s talking to a woman who’s dressed with a LL Bean appeal, her pale red hair tied back against the wind.
+He’s talking to a woman who’s dressed with a country side appeal, her pale red hair tied back against the wind.